City examining closing streets for more restaurant seating

 Beshear’s plan also has a number of benchmarks that must be met before any businesses can reopen, such as the state having 14 days of declining coronavirus cases, access to personal protective equipment, and increased testing and contact tracing.

-Watson suggested to commissioners the idea of closing some streets during Tuesday’s City Commission meeting, which was held by teleconference.
+Watson suggested to commissioners the idea of closing some streets during a City Commission meeting, which was held May 5 by teleconference.
 On Wednesday, Watson said he is looking to help restaurants serve more customers than they could inside if they are allowed to reopen with a limited indoor capacity.

 “I said, if these restaurants are going to be held at 25% capacity, it’s difficult for them to make payroll,” Watson said.
 A plan for how many sit-down customers reopened restaurants could accommodate has not been announced.